Healthy Homes Assessment Anderson Park

 Anderson Park Moisture Ingress & Drainage

-Protecting your rental property from the effects of moisture isn’t just a matter of what’s inside the building it’s also about the outside.
-You must make sure there is somewhere for surface, rain or ground water, and also stop it from getting inside.
-When it is about damp and water, it’s usually not apparent that it can become a big problem and cause damage to your investment as well as harming the tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside of the building it’s also about the outside.
+You must ensure there is somewhere for rain, surface or ground water, and to prevent it from getting inside.
+When it is damp and moisture, it is often the concerns you don’t notice that can cause a lot of trouble and cause damages to your investment and harming the tenant’s well-being.

-Alongside a drainage system to prevent water ingress, if the apartment has an enclosed gap between your flooring and the surface, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your property has an enclosed space between floorboards and the surface, a ground moisture barrier must be put in place when it is reasonably practicable to install it.

-A ground moisture barrier is usually an insulating sheet of polythene laid over the ground, to block any moisture from the ground from accumulating into the home.
-It also helps prevent moisture damage to the underfloor insulation.
+The ground-moisture barrier typically a sheet of polythene that is placed over the ground to prevent any moisture present in the ground from getting into the property.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection